Samsung's foldable will be a tablet you can fold into your pocket

 Samsung isn't the only company aiming at a foldable phone.
 Huawei could be gunning to be the first to launch such a device, in November.
 Huawei beat Apple to become the world's second-largest smartphone maker, and is likely aiming for Samsung's top spot.
 Launching the first foldable phone could help either company cement a reputation as a trailblazer and create buzz that could trickle down to its more traditional, and cheaper, phones.

-"Possibly when we start selling the foldable phone, it may be a niche market, but definitely, it will expand," Koh said.
-"I'm positive that we do need a foldable phone.

-Discuss: Samsung says its foldable phone will be a tablet you can put in your pocket
+Discuss: Samsung Mobile CEO: Our foldable phone will be a tablet you can put in your pocket

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.